 Escape the bright lights of Japanese cities like Tokyo, Osaka and Kyoto, and discover natural wonders – from Mount Fuji to Nachi Falls – as well as some special bookable places to stay in the Land of the Rising Sun.
-Book now and make the most of Culture Trip’s Ultimate Covid-19 Booking Guarantee.
+Book now and make the most of Culture Trip’s Feel Good Booking Guarantee.

 At 3,776m (12,390ft) tall, Mount Fuji’s distinctive snow-topped mountain is Japan’s highest.
 The sacred, active volcano, on the border between Yamanashi and Shizuoka, last erupted in 1707; it rises like a diamond from the landscape and can be seen from miles away – even from Tokyo and Yokohama on clear days.
 The best view of Mount Fuji can be enjoyed from Shin-Fuji Station, but if you prefer to head off into nature for the view, go to the Fuji Five Lake region, at the northern foot of the mountain, or to Hakone, a nearby hot spring resort.